German Development Cooperation from a Partner Perspective (concluded)

 The study described here is initially being conducted as a desk study based on the findings of the previous study, taking AidData’s second survey (2017 Reform Efforts Survey) as a starting point.
 Selected country studies are then being carried out to supplement the data collected.

 There were 3,303 participants in the 2017 Reform Efforts Survey.
 The focus was on partners’ perceptions of how partner countries influence the pursuit of individual (policy) initiatives or the usefulness of support provided in terms of implementation.
 In a first step, the data collected in the 2017 Reform Efforts Survey are to be analysed with a similar approach to the one used in the previous study (Faust, Leiderer, Masaki, & Parks, 2016).
 Unlike in the first study however, specific potential influencing factors for German development cooperation are to be included in the analysis, in order to gain a deeper insight into possible explanatory factors (such as the allocation of funding or the assignment of personnel).
 In the second step, the quantitative findings are to be used to identify country cases, based on selected research issues.
 Interviews (to name just one example) are to be conducted with diverse stakeholders in these countries in order to examine the findings of the quantitative survey and identify how these findings may be interpreted.
 This approach will also facilitate additional findings on German development cooperation from the perspective of individual partners (the micro level) and thus provide further information on potential causal mechanisms.

-The evaluative study is currently in the data collection phase.
+The evaluative study is currently in the data analysis phase.